codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/recursive-methods-recursive-stack-diagrams.md

 ```

 This method displays the given string until the stack overflows, at which point it throws an error.
 Try this example on your computer---you might be surprised by how long the error message is!
+[Remove highlighting](open_file codio-student-unit-exclude/ThinkJava2/code/ch08/Examples2.java panel=0)
+Give the `nLines` function a try here.
+{Run!}(sh .guides/bg.sh javac codio-student-unit-exclude/ThinkJava2/code/ch08/Examples2.java java -cp codio-student-unit-exclude/ThinkJava2/code/ch08/ Examples2 )